 As such, when your leg muscles contract, they force your blood up towards the heart and thus counteract gravity.
 Your veins are equipped with valves that function as one-way flaps which prevent the blood from flowing back down as it moves up from your lower extremities.

-Therefore, if a valve becomes weak, blood will leak back into that vein and collect there.
+Therefore, if a valve weakens, blood will leak back into that vein and collect there.
 The term for this particular condition is venous insufficiency.
 Consequently, the collected blood enlarges the vein thus making it varicose.

 What are the risk factors for thread veins?